volosoft/abp-commercial-docs/en/others/penetration-test-report.md

 **Setting `XSRF-TOKEN` cookie as `HttpOnly`:**

-If you want to set it, you can do it in the [AbpAntiForgeryOptions](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore.Mvc/Volo/Abp/AspNetCore/Mvc/AntiForgery/AbpAntiForgeryOptions.cs#L56) class.
+If you want to set it, you can configure the `TokenCookie` property of the [AbpAntiForgeryOptions](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore.Mvc/Volo/Abp/AspNetCore/Mvc/AntiForgery/AbpAntiForgeryOptions.cs#L56) class.

 **Setting `.AspNetCore.Culture` cookie as `HttpOnly`:**